BEAST: Efficient Tokenization of B-Splines Encoded Action Sequences for Imitation Learning: Experiments

 \section{Experiments}

 We conducted extensive evaluations in both simulated and real-world settings, targeting answering five key research questions (RQs): 1) What advantages does \acrshort{method} offer over commonly used binning-based tokenizers?
 2) How does \acrshort{method} contribute to the performance on imitation learning benchmarks?
 3) How does \acrshort{method} affect the training and inference efficiency?
 4) Does \acrshort{method} generalize to real-world scenarios?
-5) How do the design choices affect the performance of \acrshort{method}? \acrshort{method} is integrated into two different architectures: We combine \acrshort{method} and Florence-2 \cite{xiao2024florence} and term this \acrshort{vla} variant as BEAST-F. In contrast to many baselines, we test BEAST-F \textbf{without second-stage pretraining on large-scale robot datasets}.
-We additionally apply \acrshort{method} to a small decoder-only transformer model (BEAST-D) and on top of a vanilla ACT \cite{zhao2023learning} (BEAST-ACT).
+5) How do the design choices affect the performance of \acrshort{method}? \acrshort{method} is integrated into three different architectures: First, we combine \acrshort{method} and Florence-2 \cite{xiao2024florence} and term this \acrshort{vla} variant as \textbf{BEAST-F}.
+Second, we integrate \acrshort{method} into a small decoder-only transformer trained from scratch, referred to as \textbf{BEAST-D}.
+Finally, we employ continuous \acrshort{method} tokens on top of a vanilla ACT\cite{zhao2023learning}, resulting in (\textbf{BEAST-ACT}).
+A detailed description of each architecture is provided in Appendix \ref{app:architectures}.
+In contrast to many baselines, we test BEAST-F \textbf{without second-stage pretraining on large-scale robot datasets}.